On-Hold Temporary

 RESEARCH AREAS

-Host Organisations’ Candidates shall propose a 2-year research plan contributing to at least one of the following areas:
+Projects shall address a 2-year research plan contributing to at least one of the following research areas:

 - Advancing Novel Methods and Techniques: Targeted research projects aimed at developing innovative methods, novel algorithms and new EO products and datasets expanding the scientific use of the Sentinel missions, the Earth Explorers or the ESA long-term data archives into new scientific areas and application domains.
 Activities shall establish a solid basis to expand the missions’ product portfolio and stimulate novel science results and innovative applications.
 Priority will be given to develop and validate novel algorithms, data processing techniques, advanced methodologies and new EO-based products that may maximise the novel capabilities offered by the Sentinel missions, the unique data offered by the Earth Explorers, the long-term series of ESA data archives, and its synergies also in combination with meteorological and non-ESA missions.